beyarkay/masters-thesis/src/03_lit_review.md

 transmit data based on the current channel conditions, facilitating more reliable communication.
-Since CSI is very sensitive to the surrounding environment, small changes such as a person typing at a keyboard\footnote{\citealt{liWhenCSIMeets2016, aliRecognizingKeystrokesUsing2017, shenWiPassCSIbasedKeystroke2020}}, or even breathing\footnote{\citealt{liuWiSleepContactlessSleep2014, wangHumanRespirationDetection2016, wuNonInvasiveDetectionMoving2015}} can cause a change in the CSI, which can then be inferred using modern machine learning techniques.
+Since CSI is very sensitive to the surrounding environment, small changes such as a person typing at a keyboard \citep{liWhenCSIMeets2016, aliRecognizingKeystrokesUsing2017, shenWiPassCSIbasedKeystroke2020}, or even breathing \citep{liuWiSleepContactlessSleep2014, wangHumanRespirationDetection2016, wuNonInvasiveDetectionMoving2015} can cause a change in the CSI, which can then be inferred using modern machine learning techniques.

-**Datasets** Both vision\footnote{\citealt{guyonChaLearnGestureChallenge2012,
-materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}- and
+**Datasets** Both vision \citep{guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}- and
-WiFi-based\footnote{\citealt{alazraiDatasetWiFibasedHumantohuman2020}} systems
+WiFi-based \citep{alazraiDatasetWiFibasedHumantohuman2020} systems
 have seen the benefit of standardised hardware that enables the creation of high-quality and diverse datasets of gestures being performed and recorded on relevant hardware.
 These datasets promote research in the field, as they